Duality between Cartier crystals and perverse $\mathbb{F}_p$-sheaves, and application to generic vanishing: Introduction

 \begin{enumerate} \item The first one is about bounding the dimension of the support of $\cF^{\bullet}$: we want that for all $i \in \bZ$, $\dim(\cH^i(\cF^{\bullet})) \leq -i$, where $\cH^i(\cF^{\bullet})$ denotes the $i$'th cohomology sheaf of the complex $\cF^{\bullet}$.

-\item The second condition is a vanishing condition on its local cohomology: for all geometric point $i_{\overline{x}} \colon \overline{x} \to A$, In particular, it depends on the whole complex $\cF^{\bullet}$ and not only on its cohomology sheaves (unlike the first condition). \end{enumerate} \end{itemize}
+\item The second condition is a vanishing condition on its local cohomology: for all point $i_x \colon x \to A$, In particular, it depends on the whole complex $\cF^{\bullet}$ and not only on its cohomology sheaves (unlike the first condition). \end{enumerate} \end{itemize}

 A motivation for this definition is that if we impose the exact same conditions on complexes of coherent $\cO_X$-modules, then we obtain the complexes whose Grothendieck dual is only supported in degree $0$.
-By this analogy, the following example of perverse sheaves is not suprising: if $i \colon Z \to A$ is a closed immersion and $\cL$ is a local system on $Z$, then $i_*\cL[\dim Z]$ is perverse (and constructible).
+By this analogy, the following example of perverse sheaf is not suprising: if $i \colon Z \to A$ is a closed immersion from a smooth subvariety and $\cL$ is a local system on $Z$, then $i_*\cL[\dim Z]$ is perverse (and constructible).

 Similarly to the $l$-adic and characteristic zero cases, perverse $\overline{\bF}_p$-sheaves are only supported in degrees $\{-\dim(A), \dots, 0\}$.
 However, there is no Verdier duality, since constructibility is not preserved under $\EExt^i$ (see \autoref{ex:RHom_does_not_preserve_constructible_sheaves}).
 Furthermore, if $\cF^{\bullet}$ is a perverse $\overline{\bF}_p$-sheaf, then This contrasts again the $l$-adic or characteristic zero cases, since for example for any $l$-adic perverse sheaf $\cG^{\bullet}$, The reason is that $\overline{\bF}_p$-sheaves behave much like coherent sheaves, due to Artin-Schreier sequences (and ultimately Riemann-Hilbert correspondences, see \cite{Emerton_Kisin_Riemann-Hilbert_correspondence}, \cite{Bockle_Pink_Cohomological_Theory_of_crystals_over_function_fields}, \cite{Bhatt_Lurie_RH_corr_pos_char}, \cite{Schedlmeier_Cartier_crystals_and_perverse_sheaves}).
 An other way to think about this different behaviour is that $\bF_p$-cohomology in characteristic $p > 0$ connects only to the slope zero part of the crystalline cohomology (i.e. the right analogue of de Rham cohomology), via $\bQ_p$-cohomology.
 On the other hand, in characteristic zero, cohomology with coefficients in $\bC$ captures the entire de Rham cohomology. \\